-- 6. For Non-native speakers or those who can speak another language fluently this is an opportunity to pick up some extra credit.
+- 7. For Non-native speakers or those who can speak another language fluently this is an opportunity to pick up some extra credit.
 Translate the course syllabus into another language.
 (USING MS WORD ONLY) I will the post the course syllabus on the web for other students to access.
-(Value 6 pts).
-For this assignment, I must receive a CD or electronic copy with the translation in MS WORD. - 7.
+(Value 8 pts).
+For this assignment, I must receive a CD or electronic copy with the translation in MS WORD. - 8.
 For those of you who have taken or are currently taking an online class, and would like to get some extra credit by sharing that experience with me this is an option to pick up some extra credit points.
 I have some questions I would like you to address in a short two-page paper.
 Send me an email if you want to complete this option and I will send you the questions.
-(Value 3 pts)

-8. Study Groups: There are various ways to study for this course, one of the most effective is to establish study groups and meet regularly to review the course material in a discussion format.
+(Value 3 pts) - 9.
+Study Groups: There are various ways to study for this course, one of the most effective is to establish study groups and meet regularly to review the course material in a discussion format.
 A group is quantified as three or more people.
-The study guides have been provided for you on Moodle.
+The study guides have been provided for you on the Instructor Website.
 Here is a website to help you create your own flashcards and other study aids called Quizlet and it is a great way to pool your resources and teach one another the material http://quizlet.com.
-I would encourage you to divide the material between you study and meet to teach one another what you have learned and are learning from the class as well as from the textbook.
-Because I believe this will help you to prepare for the exams, I will provide you with extra credit.
-To get extra credit you must as a group: 1.Decide how to divide the workload between you.
-2. Exchange e-mail, phone numbers etc. so that you can contact one another.3.
-Meet together a minimum of five times over the course of the term to teach one another the completed sections 4.
-Complete the study guides as a group.
-5. Complete a peer review for each person in the group including yourself, rating each person's participation in the group, yourself included, and providing evidence, justification for your score.
-(The peer reviews can be obtained by contacting me).
-6. Turn in a typed copy of your groups study guide(s) and a summary of the discussions indicating how often you met, and how you went about teaching each other the materials (Value 1-10 points).
+I would encourage you to divide the material between your study groups and meet to teach one another what you have learned and are learning from the class as well as from the textbook.
+Because I believe this will help you to prepare for the exams, particularly the second exam, which is more difficult, I will provide you with extra credit.
+To get extra credit you must as a group: 1.decide how to divide the workload between you.
+2. Exchange email, phone numbers etc. so that you can contact one another.3.
+Meet together a minimum of four times.
+4. Complete the study guides together as a group.
+5. Complete a peer review for each person in the group including yourself, rating each person's participation in the group, yourself included.
+6. Turn in a typed copy of your group's study guide and a summary of the discussions (Value 1-10 points).
+I strongly encourage you to study in your group for each of the exams.